jhsul/george/README.md

 This repository also includes a [jupyter notebook](/analysis/george.ipynb) containing a more in-depth explatory analysis of the course report data.

 **GEORGE exists because WPI students' access to course report data should not be limited in any way by a professor.**

+## What's in this repository

+There are three main programs in this repo:

+1. The crawler program for scraping the OSCAR website/API
+2. An exploratory data analysis of the course reports
+3. A webapp for serving the course data which includes a search API